Nodepool¶

 Nodepool is deployed by SF-Operator as micro-services:

-it is impossible (or at least very hard) to build Nodepool images on a pod, which is why this process must be delegated remotely to an image-builder
+it is impossible (or at least very hard) to build Nodepool images in a pod, which is why this process must be delegated remotely to an image-builder machine.

 Note